 Other examples of hospital negligence claims include surgery errors, issues around consent, and accidents when a patient is on hospital grounds.

-Accident and Emergency medical negligence
+Accident and Emergency negligence

 Missing the signs of sepsis